-We recommend that the first full power testing be done on regular DC.
-If the track pickup polarity is reversed you will want to correct this for proper analog mode operation.
+We recommend that the first full power testing be done on regular DC (units come factory setup to run on DC layouts).
+If the track pickup polarity (red and black wires) is reversed you will want to correct this for proper analog mode operation.
 The decoders should be driven by a good quality smooth DC power unit.
 Power packs with pulse power systems such as "tracking control", etc. will give unpredictable operation.

-DC Lighting:
+Recommended Lighting: